Reporting Capital Gains and Losses

 tax computation applies.

 All of your net capital gain is from selling collectibles, so the capital gain rate would be 28%.
-Because you are single and
+If you are otherwise subject

 Investment interest deducted.